-sciatic nerve pain - nerve compression - referred pain
+Relieving sciatic nerve pain, nerve compression and referred pain

 The sciatic nerve is a large nerve that passes from the spine into the buttock, then into the back of the thigh and leg.
 The sciatic nerve controls sensation and function to the leg and foot.